fullerjs/fuller/README.md

 The fuller var in your task function is a pointer to global fuller object.

 Bonus, you can specify dev task.
-It'll be run before all others tasks when you'll use -z(--dev) key.
+It'll be run before all others tasks when you'll use -z(--dev) option.